libhal-google/libhal.github.io/mkdocs/prerequisites.md

-# 🧰 Setup
+# 🧰 Install Prerequisites

 This is the recommended way to setup your system for libhal and conan but this is not the only way to use libhal.

-## Install Prerequisites

 - `make`: latest available version
 - `cmake`: 3.15 or above